SrivarmaBattini/Automated-global-tour-planner/README.md

 # **Automated Global Tour Planner ✈️🌍**

-An interactive desktop application that automatically generates personalized global tour itineraries based on user preferences, budget, and interests, complete with an optimized travel route visualized on an interactive map.
+An intelligent desktop application that automatically generates personalized global tour itineraries based on user preferences, travel budget, and interests — complete with an optimized multi-country route and an interactive map.

-A preview of the Tour Planner interface.

 ## **📌 About The Project**

-Planning an international trip is a complex task with multiple constraints like budget, time, and personal interests.
-Manually optimizing routes and schedules is often tedious and inefficient.

-The **Automated Global Tour Planner** solves this by providing a smart, user-friendly tool that automates the entire process.
-Users can input their travel preferences, and the application generates a complete, optimized itinerary, saving time and effort while creating the perfect trip.

-### **Key Features**
+Planning a multi-country international trip can be time-consuming and overwhelming.
+With so many options, constraints, and preferences, it's difficult to find the perfect itinerary.

+The **Automated Global Tour Planner** simplifies this process by using smart heuristics (Nearest Neighbor for TSP), interest-based country selection, and budget-aware logic to generate a complete travel plan in seconds.
+All routes are visualized using an interactive Folium map.

+---

+## **✨ Key Features**

+- **🔍 Personalized Itinerary Generation**
-* **✨** Personalized Itinerary **Generation**: Creates custom travel plans based on user-defined criteria.
+  Tailors travel plans based on interests, number of countries, and travel dates.

-* **🧠 Interest-Based Filtering**: Intelligently selects countries that best match the user's chosen travel interests (e.g., Adventure, Culture, Beaches).
-* **💰 Budget-Aware Planning**: Ensures the generated itinerary's estimated cost does not exceed the user's specified budget.
-It provides clear warnings and suggestions if the budget is insufficient.
+- **🧠 Interest-Based Country Selection**
+  Dynamically picks countries matching selected interests from a diverse dataset.

+- **💰 Budget-Conscious Travel**
+  Estimates accommodation and travel costs per country and alerts if the trip exceeds the budget.

+- **📍 TSP Route Optimization**
-* **🗺️** Optimized Route **Planning**: Implements the **Nearest Neighbor algorithm** to solve the Traveling Salesperson Problem (TSP), ensuring an efficient travel path between the selected countries.
+  Solves a simplified Traveling Salesperson Problem using the **Nearest Neighbor algorithm** to find the shortest route visiting all selected countries.

-* **📅 Dynamic Day Distribution**: Allocates the total trip duration among destinations proportionally, assigning more time to places that align with the user's interests.
+- **📅 Smart Day Distribution**
+  Distributes days across countries proportionally based on interest match scores.

+- **🗺️ Interactive Map Visualization**
-* **🌐 Interactive Map Visualization**: Generates and automatically opens an interactive HTML map using **Folium** that plots the entire travel route with markers for each destination.
+  Creates an HTML map showing the travel route using **Folium**, auto-opens in browser.

-### **🛠️ Built With**

-* **Python**: Core programming language.
-* **Tkinter**: For the graphical user interface (GUI).
-* **Folium**: To create interactive Leaflet maps.
-* **Numpy**: For numerical operations and distance calculations.
-* **tkcalendar**: For a user-friendly date entry widget.

-## **📖 Usage**

-1. Launch the application.
-2. Fill in the **"Travel Parameters"** on the left:
-   * Enter the **Number of Countries** you wish to visit.
-   * Select your **Travel Interests** from the checklist.
-   * Choose your **Start** and **End Dates**.
-   * Enter your total **Budget (USD)**.
-   * Select your **Home Country** from the dropdown.
-3. Click the **"Generate Itinerary & Map 🗺️"** button.
-4. The application will process your request:
-   * If the trip is feasible within your budget, a detailed **Travel Itinerary** will appear on the right, and an interactive map (tour\_map.html) will open in your web browser.
-   * If the trip exceeds your budget, a warning message will appear with helpful suggestions.

-\!\[GIF of Usage\](
+---

+## **🛠️ Tech Stack**

+- **Python** — Core language
+- **Tkinter** — GUI for travel inputs and itinerary output
+- **Folium** — Map generation
+- **NumPy** — Distance computation
+- **tkcalendar** — Start/End date entry widgets
+- **JSON** — Used to store travel data (`data.json`)

+---

+## **🌍 Countries Supported**

+The app supports **25 countries** across multiple continents, each with:
+- Coordinates (for mapping and distance calculation)
+- List of travel interests (e.g., culture, wildlife, adventure)
+- Average travel and accommodation costs

+See `data.json` for the complete list.

+---